cotoami/cotoami/README.md

 ### Official Cotoami server

+Cotoami project also runs a fully-managed official server.
+You can get an account of it by becoming a patron at https://www.patreon.com/cotoami

-If you are interested in using a fully-managed Cotoami server, consider becoming a patron at https://www.patreon.com/cotoami
+If you are interested in using it or supporting the project, please consider becoming a patron.

 ## Deploy to Heroku